Takami Akai Work Books

 These would come to be called the "Takami Akai Work Books", continuing to run even shortly after Ninelives was dissolved as a separate entity from Gainax.

-Shared here is a subset of scans featuring Princess Maker media, from the 1999, 2000, and 2002 work books.
+Shared here is a subset of scans featuring Princess Maker media, from each of the four work books.

 1999